Guide

 Effective budgeting delivers measurable benefits:

-- Improved cash flow: Know exactly when money comes in and goes out
+• improve cash flow: know exactly when money comes in and goes out

-- Greater focus: Prioritize spending on what matters most
+• sharpen focus: prioritize spending on what matters most

-If you’re a new business, a small business owner or you’re just getting started with budgeting, your first step is to create a financial plan for the year ahead.
-You’ll want to consider your expected expenses and projected income to do this accurately.
-You can then create a budget to track your income and expenses.
+If you're a new business or just getting started with budgeting, your first step is to create a financial plan for the year ahead.
+Consider your expected expenses and projected income, then create a budget to track your income and expenses.

-One of the best things about a budget is that it can give you direction and a goal to aim for.
-Some budgets are created to secure funding or a business loan, which means they aren’t adjustable and businesses must stick to them.
+A budget gives you direction and a goal to aim for.
+If you're creating one to secure funding or a business loan, you'll need to stick to it closely.

 Monitor expenses regularly